yuuushio/dots/README.md

-# dots
+# Dotfiles

-Dotfiles for my Arch linux setup
+Dotfiles, to automate my setup on a fresh Arch install.